Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Benchmarks

-\paragraph{Copy first input benchmark.} In this benchmark, the network is presented with a one-dimensional sequence of $T$ timesteps $\u_{1:T}$, where $\u_t \sim \mathcal{N}(0, 1), \; t = 1, \dots, T$, and is tasked at approximating the target $\y_T = \u_1$.
+In this benchmark, the network is presented with a one-dimensional sequence of $T$ timesteps $\u_{1:T}$, where $\u_t \sim \mathcal{N}(0, 1), \; t = 1, \dots, T$, and is tasked at approximating the target $\y_T = \u_1$.
 This benchmark thus consists of memorizing the initial input for $T$ timesteps.
-It allows one to measure the ability of recurrent architectures to bridge long-term dependencies when the length $T$ is large.
+It allows one to measure the ability of recurrent architectures to bridge long time dependencies when the length $T$ is large.
 Given the output $\o_T$ of the network, we seek to minimise the squared error $\L(\o_T, \y_T) = (\o_T - \y_T)^2$.